Research | Publications | Staff | Collaborations | Facilities | Join us |

 Marco GROTTI

 Marco Grotti was born in Genoa in 1968.
 He graduated in 1992, received his PhD in Chemistry in 1996 and he is currently Professor of Analytical Chemistry at the University of Genoa.
 His research interests comprise fundamental studies in atomic spectrometry, development of new analytical methods for elemental, isotopic and speciation analysis of environmental matrices and their application to the study of polar ecosystems.
 He collaborates with prestigious research groups in the field and he has been involved in >20 research projects, funded by the European Union, the Italian Ministry of Education, University and Research and the National Research Council.
 In the framework of PNRA (Italian National Program for Antarctic Research) and PRA (Italian Research Program in the Arctic) projects, he participated on seven expeditions to Antarctica and two expeditions to the Arctic, he is responsible of research units and of the Antarctic Environmental Specimen Bank.
 He is member of CONISMA (National Association for Marine Sciences) and SCI (Italian Chemical Society).
 He acted as project referee for various foreign institutions and he is regular referee for the main analytical and environmental chemistry journals.
-Author of ~120 articles on ISI journals (h-index: 27; citations: ~2300), 2 textbooks, and >100 Congress presentations.
+Author of ~120 articles on ISI journals (h-index: 28; citations: ~2400), 2 textbooks, and >100 Congress presentations.

 Francisco ARDINI

 Francisco Ardini was born in Santa Rosa de Calamuchita (Argentina) in 1983.
 He graduated in Chemical Sciences in 2008 and earned his PhD degree in Chemical Sciences and Technologies in 2012 at the University of Genoa.
 In 2011, in the framework of his doctorate, he carried out a period of three months of research activity at the University of Alicante (Spain).
-Currently, he is a tenure-track assistant professor at the Department of Chemistry and Industrial Chemistry of the University of Genoa.
+Currently, he is an associate professor at the Department of Chemistry and Industrial Chemistry of the University of Genoa.
 His research is focussed on the study of major elements, trace elements and organometallic compounds in different environmental matrices, mainly from polar areas (seawater, snow, sea ice, brine, marine and atmospheric particulate matter, soil, sediments and organisms), and the development of new analytical methods (mainly based on ICP spectrometry) for the determination of these parameters.
 He took part in several projects of research, including PRIN ('Progetti di Ricerca di Interesse Nazionale', i.e. Research Projects of National Interest), PNRA ('Programma Nazionale di Ricerche in Antartide', i.e. National Program of Research in Antarctica) and PRA ('Programma di Ricerche in Artico', i.e. Program of Research in the Arctic).
 In the framework of these projects he took part in the XXXI, XXXII, XXXV and XXXVII Italian expeditions in Antarctica, as well as in two campaigns in Ny-Ålesund (Svalbard, Norway).
 He has authored more than 40 publications in international journals and 50 communications at national and international congresses, and he conducts referal activity for several international journals of the field.